shalevwiden/degreeview/README.md

 ### Excel Files creation with OpenPyXL

 - Created responsive data creation, including a responsive border that goes around all data.

+### Mermaid Creation and Mermaid CLI

+- Used mmd.js and the mermaid CLI to create mermaid files and then used subprocess to save them to specified file locations.